ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

-Having seen many people (including myself) feeling confused about the purpose of some QEMU's internal APIs when reviewing and contributing code to QEMU, I am trying to document things I learned about some of them.
+Having seen many people (including myself) feeling confused about the purpose of some QEMU's internal APIs when reviewing and contributing code to QEMU, I am trying to document things I learned about them.

 <!--more-->